 Stryke: Kleinschmidt Associates Turbine Blade Strike Simulation Model

 The intent of Stryke is to model downstream the passage mortality through a theoretical hydroelectric facility.
-The simulation will employ Monte Carlo methods wihtin an individual based modeling framework.
-Meaning we are modeling the individual fates of a theoretical population of fish and summarizing the results for a single simulation.
-Then, we iterate that IBM thousands of times and eventually, through black magic, we have a pretty good estimate of what the overall downstream passage survival would be of a theoretical population of fish through a theoretical hydroelectric facility.
+The simulation employs Monte Carlo methods within an individual based modeling (IBM) framework, meaning we are modeling the individual fates of a theoretical population of fish and summarizing the results for a single simulation.
+Then, we iterate that IBM thousands of times and eventually we have a pretty good estimate of what the overall downstream passage survival would be of a theoretical population of fish through a hydroelectric facility.

-For fish passing via entrainment, individuals are exposed to turbine strike, which is modeled with the Franke et. al. 1997 equations.
+For fish passing via entrainment, individuals are exposed to turbine strike, which is modeled with the Franke et al. 1997 equations.
 For fish that pass via passage structures or spill, mortality is assessed with a roll of the dice using survival metrics determined a priori or sourced from similar studies.

-Unfortunately units are in feet - wtf - why can’t we get over ourselves and adopt metric.
-God damnit I hate us sometimes

 stryke.enable_matplotlib_inline()

 class stryke.epri(states=None, plant_cap=None, Month=None, Family=None, Genus=None, Species=None, HUC02=None, HUC04=None, HUC06=None, HUC08=None, NIDID=None, River=None)